Puligny-Montrachet wine: Grands Crus

 There are four Grand Cru vineyards located in the southern part of Puligny-Montrachet, bordering on Chassagne-Montrachet.
 Montrachet and Bâtard-Montrachet cross the communal border and are shared with Chassagne-Montrachet, totaling respectively 7.99 ha and 11.24 ha of vineyards in 2008.
 Bienvenues-Bâtard-Montrachet, 3.53 ha, and Chevalier-Montrachet, 7.47 ha, are located entirely within Puligny-Montrachet.

 Premiers Crus

 There are 19 climats in Puligny-Montrachet classified as Premier Cru vineyards, located both to the south of the village, in the Chassagne-Montrachet direction, and to the north, in the Meursault direction.
 Their wines are designated Puligny-Montrachet Premier Cru + vineyard name, such as Puligny-Montrachet Premier Cru Les Folatières, or may be labelled just Puligny-Montrachet Premier Cru, in which case it is possible to blend wine from several Premier Cru vineyards within the AOC.

 In 2007, 88.65 ha of the total Puligny-Montrachet vineyard surface consisted of Premier Cru vineyards, of which 87.61 ha white and 1.04 ha red Puligny-Montrachet Premier Cru.
-The annual production of Premier Cru wine, as a five-year average, is 4,597 hectoliters of white wine and 63 hectoliters of red wine.
+The annual production of Premier Cru wine, as a five-year average, is 4,597 hectolitres of white wine and 63 hectolitres of red wine.

 The climats classified as Premiers Crus are: